-Hope Solo Announces She's Running For U.S. Soccer Presidency
+Hope Solo Announces She Is Running For U.S. Soccer Presidency

 Hope Solo, the goalkeeper who was a key part of winning U.S. teams at the Olympics and World Cup, has announced her candidacy to be the next president of U.S. Soccer.